macalinao/ian-website/posts/2018-01-25-maximum-leverage-on-maker.md

 ---
 title: Maximum Leverage on Maker
+description: A summary of how to compute and obtain maximum leverage on MakerDAO.
 ---

 First off, this article assumes familiarity with [Maker](https://makerdao.com/) CDP's.
 (If not, I highly suggest reading up on it!)